How To Sound Less Like a Tourist in Portuguese Restaurants

 Asking for Additional Items

-Just remember our rule from before!
-Instead of “Posso ter…”, you’ll want to ask the waiter to bring you something.
+Just remember our rule from before.
+Instead of “Posso ter…”, you’ll want to ask the server to bring you something.

 EnglishPortuguese